clalarco/vagrant-redmine/README.md

 --------------

 1. Install / update Vagrant, from installer file from website.

-2. and install virtualbox.
+2. Install virtualbox.
 From windows, using the installer.
 From Ubuntu: `sudo apt-get install virtualbox`.
 3. Go to vagrant/ directory and write `vagrant up`.
 It will download box if needed and create vm.
 4. If vagrant instance was not previously created, it will do the provision from bootstrap.sh.
 5. When ready, you can open a browser and go to http://localhost:8888/redmine  user: admin, password:admin